 Compensation Committee Processes and Procedures.
 Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the chair of the Compensation Committee, in consultation with management.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, provide financial or other background information or advice or otherwise participate in Compensation Committee meetings.
-The Chief Executive Officer does not participate in, and is not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or his individual performance objectives.
-The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company, as well as authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
-The Compensation Committee has direct responsibility for the oversight of the work of any advisers engaged for the purpose of advising the Committee.
-In particular, the Compensation Committee has authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-Under the committee's charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than inhouse legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
-For fiscal 2013, after taking into consideration the six factors prescribed by the SEC and NASDAQ, the Compensation Committee engaged Frederic W. Cook & Co., Inc. ("FW Cook") as a compensation consultant to assist with Board and executive compensation.
-The Compensation Committee requested that FW Cook:
+The Chief Executive Officer does not participate in, and is not present during, any deliberations or determinations of the Compensation Committee regarding his compensation consultant, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and consultants and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+The Compensation Committee has direct responsibility for the oversight of the work of any advisers engaged for the purpose of advising the Commute.
+In particular, the Compensation Committee 's charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+For fiscal 2013, after taking into consideration the six factors prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; Nowever, there is no requirement that any adviser be independent.
+For fiscal 2013, after taking into consideration the six factors prescribed by the SEC and NASDAQ, the Compensation Committee